 As soon as we found out we were pregnant with the twins we knew we were going to need a new car.
 Did you know that three baby seats don’t fit across the back of most 4wd cars?
 No?
 Well neither.
-This was surprising even for me and still is if I’m honest.
 So, we turned our attention to the ‘people mover’ section, admittedly much to my despair.
 Visions of my ‘hot mum’ self flew out the window and were instead replaced with visions of…

 After a good few months of research we narrowed it down and so, without further ado we embarked on a mission to find the perfect family car.
 Living on Sydney’s Northern Beaches this meant our first stop was of course Bill Buckle Brookvale.

 We ummmed and ahhhed, ooooed and ahhhed at the various options.
 But for The Weapon* and I the choice was crystal clear from the get go.
 Best case scenario would see me driving into the sunset in the VW Multivan.
 And that’s just what we did.
 Since that moment I dare say I may be one of the VW Multivan’s most involved, vocal and passionate supporters yet.
 Borderline obsessed, there is nothing about this car I don’t love.
 That being so, I have compiled a list of the reasons my car is amazing.
 A list of the reasons that if you are considering a new car or your family is expanding at a ridiculous rate like mine did, this should be at the top of your list.

 1. Double Dual Air Conditioning